Anti-Armenian sentiment: Ongoing genocide risk

+Iran

+Despite the supposed protections given to Armenians in Iran, hate speech against Armenians has been found among far-right internet circles, with Armenians being referred to as “dogs”, signifying a rising anti-Armenian sentiment in the country and among Iranians.
+Hate crimes against Armenian Christians also have occurred, mostly against Armenian Christians evangelizing the populace (mostly underground Persian Christian converts).

 Russia

-A 19th-century Russian explorer, Vasili Lvovich Velichko, who was active during the period when the Russian tzarism carried out a purposeful anti-Armenian policy, wrote "Armenians are the extreme instance of brachycephaly; their actual racial instinct make them naturally hostile to the State."
+A 19th-century Russian explorer, Vasili Lvovich Velichko, who was active during the period when the Russian tsarism carried out a purposeful anti-Armenian policy, wrote "Armenians are the extreme instance of brachycephaly; their actual racial instinct make them naturally hostile to the State."

 According to a 2012 VTSIOM opinion research, 6% of respondents in Moscow and 3% in Saint Petersburg were "experiencing feelings of irritation, hostility" toward Armenians.
-In the 2000s there have been racist murders of Armenians in Russia.
-In 2002 an explosion took place in Krasnodar near the Armenian church which the local community believed was a terrorist act.
+In the 2000s, there were racist murders of Armenians in Russia.
+In 2002, an explosion took place in Krasnodar near the Armenian church which the local community believed was a terrorist act.

 Georgia

+In Georgia, Armenians are often stereotyped as greedy or dishonest, and public figures, including politicians, have frequently faced accusations of hiding their Armenian background.
+Georgian philosopher Giorgi Maisuradze stated that Armenophoia is "the oldest form of xenophobia in Georgia."

-In the late 19th century and early 20th century anti-Armenian sentiment was prevalent in both socialist and nationalist Georgian circles.
+In the late 19th century and early 20th century, anti-Armenian sentiment was prevalent in both socialist and nationalist Georgian circles.
 The economic dominance of Armenians in Tbilisi fueled verbal attacks on Armenians.
 Droeba, an influential journal, described Armenians as people who "strip our streets and fatten their pockets" and "but the last piece of property from our indebted peasant families."
 Both Ilia Chavchavadze and Akaki Tsereteli, two major literary figures, attacked Armenians for their perceived mercantilism.
 Tsereteli portrayed Armenians as a flea sucking Georgian blood in one fable.
 Chavchavadze denounced Armenians for "eating the bread baked by someone else or drinking that which is creating by another's sweat."
 Chavchavadze's newspaper, Iveria, depicted Armenians as "sly moneylenders and unscrupulous traders", according to Stephen F. Jones.
 The Social Democratic Party of Georgia (Georgian Mensheviks) attacked the bourgeoisie and imperialism to liberate Georgia from both Russian imperialism and perceived Armenian economic exploitation.
 During the existence of the Democratic Republic of Georgia (1918–21), the independent Georgian government saw Armenians as a potential "fifth column" for their supposed loyalty to the First Republic of Armenia and subject to manipulation by foreign powers.
 The Georgian–Armenian War of December 1918 increased anti-Armenian sentiments in Georgia.
-In post-Soviet Georgia, first president Zviad Gamsakhurdia, an outspoken nationalist, viewed Armenians, along with other ethnic minorities, as "guests" or "aliens" who threaten Georgia's territorial integrity.

 Joseph Stalin wrote in his 1913 essay Marxism and the National Question:

+In post-Soviet Georgia, the government has engaged in cultural cleansing against its Armenian population through state-backed closure of Armenian cultural centers and schools, enforced Kartvelization (forced usage of the Georgian language) of churches, pressured name changes, propaganda portraying Armenians as outsiders, and economic suppression of Armenian-populated regions.
+The first president Zviad Gamsakhurdia, an outspoken nationalist, viewed Armenians, along with other ethnic minorities, as "guests" or "aliens" who threaten Georgia's territorial integrity.